Mennonites in Paraguay

-Mennonites in Paraguay are either ethnic Mennonites with mostly Flemish, Frisian and Prussian ancestry and who speak Plautdietsch or of mixed (southern European/Amerindian) or Amerindian ancestry like the vast majority of Paraguayans.
+Mennonites in Paraguay are either Plautdietsch-speakers of mostly Flemish, Frisian and Prussian ancestry or, like the majority of Paraguayans, of mixed (southern European/Amerindian) or Amerindian ancestry.
 Ethnic Mennonites contribute heavily to the agricultural and dairy output of Paraguay.

 History

-In the 1760s,Catherine the Great of Russia invited Mennonites from Prussia to settle north of the Black Sea in exchange for religious freedom and exemption from military service, a precondition founded in their commitment to non-violence.
+In the 1780s, Catherine the Great of Russia invited Mennonites from Prussia to settle north of the Black Sea in exchange for religious freedom and exemption from military service, a precondition founded in their commitment to non-violence.
 After Russia introduced the general conscription in 1874, many Mennonites migrated to the US and Canada.
 The members of the Menno Colony moved to Paraguay from Canada when universal, secular compulsory education was implemented in 1917 that required the use of the English language.
 More conservative Mennonites saw this as a threat to the religious basis of their community.
 In 1927, 1743 pioneers came from Canada to Paraguay and turned the arid Chaco into fertile farmland over the years.
 It was the first Mennonite colony in the region.

 In the beginning, the pioneers in the Chaco had to overcome many adversities.
 Many became sick due to the lack of medical care, of whom 121 died and some 60 families returned to Canada.

 In 1930, another wave of Russian Mennonite immigrants arrived in the Chaco area from Russia (mostly via a temporary stop in Germany) and founded the Fernheim Colony.
 They were fleeing the persecution by the Communists and a bad economic situation that was caused by the collectivization in the Soviet Union and eventually led to the Holodomor.
 More Russian Mennonites fled to the west with the receding German Army at the end of WW2 fearing persecution, Russian forced labor camps and deportation.
 Some 3,500 of these Mennonites arrived in Paraguay and founded Neuland and Volendam colonies in 1947.